dcndn4/HW_3_Whale_Port-folio-/README_working.md

          std dev is only helpful within context (morningstar again) - since std dev is not relative measure, so has to have a context built around it.
          That context generally comes from similar funds, (meaning funds with same defining features) and/or a relevant index.
          For a single stock, context would come from other stockss from similar companies (market sector, size etc.).

+         Other terms to become very familiar with:

+         correlation -- the higher the correlation, the less safety there is from market volatility with lower / negative  correlation, portfolio diversity is in place, which provides safety from market volatility

+       rolling status - seeing things in perspective

+       simple moving average

+         beta -- risk metrics -- morgan stanley

+         Vix - volatility index -- for some investors, when Vix increases, they just sell some/all their risk-vulnerable holdings
+            Carol Alexander

+         regarding beta vs. correlation -- capture the text in beta demo

+         Harry Markowitz -- rooted in linear algebra, applied those theories to market diversification

+         Out of that came the sharpe ratio..
+CAPM etc.

+         Pearson - default method